syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Shapes.md

 ## HTML

-**Html** elements can be embedded in the Diagram through **Html** type node.
-To create a html node, node can be created with HtmlNode class.
-In addition, you need to set the id of html template to the `TemplateId` property of node.
-The following code illustrates how an **Html** node is created.
+**HTML** elements can be embedded in the Diagram through **HTML** type node.
+To create a HTML node, node can be created with HtmlNode class.
+In addition, you need to set the id of HTML template to the `TemplateId` property of node.
+The following code illustrates how an **HTML** node is created.